 Professor Ian Leigh, LL.B, LL.M, Solicitor

-After graduating in law and completing a research degree at the University College of Wales Aberystwyth Ian Leigh practised as a public sector solicitor with Portsmouth City Council.
-On returning to academic life he held posts at several UK universities before being appointed as a Professor of Law in Durhamin 1997.
+After graduating in law and completing a research degree at the University College of Wales Aberystwyth Ian Leigh practised as a solicitor with a large local authority.
+On returning to academic life he held posts at several UK universities before being appointed as a Professor of Law in Durham in 1997.
 He has also held visiting positions at the universities of Otago, Florida, Melbourne, Virginia and Osgoode Hall Law School.

-His research interests span legal aspects of national security, local government law, human rights and religious liberty.
-He is author of four monographs and has edited a further three books, as well as publishing more than 60 articles in academic journals and chapters in edited collections.
-These include articles in the Cambridge Law Journal, International and Comparative Law Quarterly, McGill Law Journal, Modern Law Review, Osgoode Hall Law Journal, Parliamentary Affairs, Public Law, Res Publica and the Review of International Studies.
-He has also written for The Times and The Independent newspapers.
+His research interests span legal aspects of religious liberty and freedom of conscience, national security, human rights adjudication and local government law.
+He is author of four research monographs and has edited a further three books, as well as publishing more than 60 articles in academic journals and chapters in edited collections.
+These include articles in the Cambridge Law Journal, International and Comparative Law Quarterly, McGill Law Journal, Modern Law Review, Osgoode Hall Law Journal, Parliamentary Affairs, Oxford Journal of Law and Religion, Public Law, Res Publica and the Review of International Studies.

-His current projects include preparation of a second edition of Ahdar and Leigh Religious Freedom in the Liberal State (Oxford University Press, 2013) and jointly editing (with Roger Masterman) Rights Protection under the UK’s Statutory Bill of Rights: Constitutional and Comparative Perspectives.
-(Proceedings of the British Academy 2013).
+His most recent books are Ahdar and Leigh Religious Freedom in the Liberal State (Oxford University Press, 2nd ed., 2013), International Intelligence Cooperation and Accountability (Routledge, 2011, edited with Hans Born and Aidan Wills). and (edited, with Roger Masterman) Rights Protection under the UK’s Statutory Bill of Rights: Constitutional and Comparative Perspectives.
+(Proceedings of the British Academy/OUP, 2013).

 He acts as an international adviser to the ‘Impact of Religion – Challenges for Society, Law and Democracy’ Programme at the University of Uppsala, 2008-2018.